ED-IP/Milestone-3-project/README.md

 ## Wireframes

-Outdated wireframes for the project can be found [here](https://github.com/ED-IP/Milestone-3-project/blob/master/docs/Milestone_project_3_wireframes_outdated.pdf)
+Wireframes for the project can be found [here](https://github.com/ED-IP/Milestone-3-project/blob/master/docs/Milestone_project_3_wireframes_outdated.pdf)

 ## Technologies Used